adobromilskiy/quake3-stats/README.md

 **GET** /api/ffa/players - get list of players with detailed summary.

+**GET** /api/ffa/logs?page=2&perpage=20 - get logs of matches.

 Before use this stack you need to import into mongodb data from *xml files.
 You can use [quake3-importer](https://github.com/adobromilskiy/quake3-importer) for it.

+Before use this stack you need to import into mongodb data from qconsole.log file.
+You can use [quake3-logcatcher](https://github.com/adobromilskiy/quake3-logcatcher) for it.

 Frontend for stats app located in nginx directory.
 You can use it as example for your own frontend.